The Optimal Use of Astrology Software

 A. No Time Changes.
 Many novices mistakenly assume that their software has an accurate time-change atlas built in.
 Most programs now include the ACS or another electronic atlas.
 But smaller programs and those created in countries outside of the U.S. often lack these atlases, and so all longitude, latitude, time zone, and time change data must be entered by hand, which must be done carefully or errors will creep in.

 B. Old Atlas Data.
 Many people buy software and never update it.
 This is a big mistake where atlases are concerned, because time zones and daylight savings are in constant flux in the world.
 If you have an electronic (software) atlas that is several years old, the changes in Eastern Europe and South America will certainly not be up-to-date and many of the charts you do for children will be wrong.
 Even earlier versions of major programs have out-of-date atlas data.
-Navigating the time zone thicket is an incredibly complex task, and professionals like Tom Shanks (of Astro Communication Services) and David Cochrane (of Cosmic Patterns) continually scrutinize the changes taking place in the world and update their software (the ACS atlas and Kepler).
+Navigating the time zone thicket is an incredibly complex task, and professionals like Tom Shanks (of Astro Communication Services) and David Cochrane (of Cosmic Patterns) continually scrutinize the changes taking place in the world and update their software (the ACS atlas and Kepler/Sirius).
 Update your atlas and software regularly.

 Up-to-date Atlas test: